Mouth Guards in Tacoma, WA

 Remember to practice the following when using a mouth guard:

 - Clean your teeth thoroughly before putting in your mouth guard.

 - Rinse your mouth guard after use.
 Use lukewarm water or mouthwash.

 - Watch out for signs of wear and tear—an indication that it’s time for a replacement.

 - Carry your mouth guard to your dental appointments so that our dentist can examine it to see whether it still fits properly

 - Store your mouth guard in a well-ventilated container, and away from your pets.

 Visit our dental offices in Tacoma, WA if you’d like to replace your old mouth guard or if you want a mouth guard for the very first time.
-Our dentist will walk you through the use of a mouth guard and ensure that you get a mouth protector that fits perfectly into your life and needs.
+Our dentist will ensure you get a mouth protector that fits perfectly into your life and needs.